platformsh/platformsh-docs/src/security/backups.md

 Backups vary by our offering and their retention is governed by our [data retention](/security/data-retention.md) policies.

-Below are details on our Recovery Point Objective (RPO) and Recovery Time Objective (RTO) for our Platform Standard and Platform Enterprise offerings.
+Below are details on our Recovery Point Objective (RPO) and Recovery Time Objective (RTO) for our Platform Professional and Platform Enterprise offerings.

-## Platform Standard
+## Platform Professional

-With Platform Standard, we have enabled our clients to manage their own backup and restore functions.
+With Platform Professional, we have enabled our clients to manage their own backup and restore functions.
 Please see the [snapshot and restore](/administration/snapshot-and-restore.md) page for details.

 **RPO**: User defined.
 The RPO is configured by our clients.